akshaynanavati/python-stockfighter/README.md

 It wraps the api methods described [here](https://starfighter.readme.io/docs/) with Python function calls using the [requests](http://docs.python-requests.org/en/latest/) library.
 This project is still a WIP, but the basic functionality exists.
 Things like tests, documentation, and error handling are yet to be built.
+This project is simply meant to provide a nice python api for accessing the HTTP API provided by stockfighter.
+Please do not commit anything that might give away solutions to any of the stockfighter challenges.

 Installing
 --